Endothelial dysfunction: Endothelial dysfunction and stents

 Stent implantation has been correlated with impaired endothelial function in several studies.
 Sirolimus eluting stents were previously used because they showed low rates of in-stent restenosis, but further investigation showed that they often impair endothelial function in humans and worsen conditions.
 One drug used to inhibit restenosis is iopromide-paclitaxel.

+COVID-19 complication in the lungs

+COVID-19 can present with an acute lung injury manifestation that arises from endothelial dysfunction.

 Risk reduction

-Treatment of hypertension and hypercholesterolemia may improve endothelial function in people taking statins (HMGCoA-reductase inhibitor), and renin angiotensin system inhibitors, such as ACE inhibitors and angiotensin II receptor antagonists.
+Treatment of high blood pressure and high levels of cholesterol in the blood may improve endothelial function in people taking statins (HMGCoA-reductase inhibitor), and renin angiotensin system inhibitors, such as ACE inhibitors and angiotensin II receptor antagonists.
 Calcium channel blockers and selective beta 1 antagonists may also improve endothelial dysfunction.
-Life style modifications such as smoking cessation have also been shown to improve endothelial function and lower the risk of major cardiovascular events.
+Lifestyle modifications such as smoking cessation have also been shown to improve endothelial function and lower the risk of major cardiovascular events.